CUD2V/pccc/CONTRIBUTING.md

 The constructor for the `ccc_codes` class sets the version and the vector of strings.
 The vectors of ICD strings are defined by version number.
 These vectors were copied from the SAS code found in `inst/pccc_references/ccc_version2_sas.sas`.
-Edit accordingly.
-If/when ICD-11 is released extend this constructor.
+In building this package, errors were discovered as described in the research letter that reported this work: [insert citation here].
+If/when ICD-11 is released the `ccc_codes` class constructor will be extended.
 All other functions should just work.

 The functions for determining CCC categories, e.g., `int ccc_codes.neuromusc(x)` all have a similar design.
 Given a vector of diagnostic codes `x`, the function